microsoft/azurelinux/toolkit/docs/building/dedicated_guides/build_images.md

 * Setting up an image config file
 * Adding packages to the image

 The image config format is [documented here](../../formats/imageconfig.md).
-This coveres how to do things like:
+This coverers how to do things like:

 * Define partition layouts
 * Configure advanced storage